 Yes, it’s almost fall and here’s that well-loved veggie, almost the most popular flavor among Americans, after vanilla.
-You can used canned, organic pumpkin (BPA-free liner) or use leftover baked winter squash, pureed.
+You can use canned, organic pumpkin (BPA-free liner) or use leftover baked winter squash, pureed.
 Either way this autumnal goodness is high in fiber, Vitamin A, beta-carotene, potassium and Vitamin C.

-These custards taste like healthy real food; yet it’s also hard to eat just one: they’re a treat.
+These custards taste like healthy real food; yet it’s also hard to eat just one: They’re a treat.

 In most of the photos I’ve topped the pumpkin with my favorite meringue.
 It uses the egg whites leftover from the egg yolks that go into the custard.
-Meringue is very easy and fast to make, super fun for kids, can be piped on quickly and beautifully, keeps well in the fridge, and (deep breath) this version is pretty high in protein yet low in sweetener.
-SO, if you’re so inclined to top your custard with a pretty garnish, I recommend it.
+Meringue is very easy and fast to make, super fun for kids, can be piped on quickly and beautifully, keeps well in the fridge, and (deep breath) this version is pretty high in protein yet low in sweetener!
+SO, if you’re so inclined to top your custard with a pretty garnish, I recommend it!
 Whipped cream or whipped coconut cream would also be lovely.